 - Blindfolding new recruits are made to kneel on a mock coffin and swear to kill themselves rather than reveal the secrets of the order.

 - Have most of their clothes removed and a purple ribbon attached to their shirt before initiation.

-- Beating novices on the legs and feet with brambles or Harley, while members laugh.
+- Beating novices on the legs and feet with brambles and branches, while members laugh.

 - Riding the goat where the blindfolded recruits are wrapped in canvas and then beaten and thrown about by other members to intimidate them.

 Malcomson says, “Most Orangemen go through the Royal Arch purple, but they are two separate organisations.”